PoisotLab/ms_betacov_mapping/README.md

-pool of potential hosts spans the entire globe, there may be local host pools that are highly unique; not having been observed in other locations, these can act on the overall risk either by providing novel contact opportunities, reflecting unique host-environment combinations (Engering et al. 2013), or facilitating rapid changes in specialism (Agosta et al. 2010).
+pool of potential hosts spans the entire globe, there may be local host pools that are highly unique; not having been observed in other locations, these can act on the overall risk either by providing novel contact opportunities, reflecting unique host-environment combinations [@Engering2013PatHos], or facilitating rapid changes in specialism [@Agosta2010HowSpe].
 In the specific case of generalist pathogens (as betacoronavirus clearly are), there is conceptual and empirical support to the idea that these community- level mechanisms are even more important in driving the overall risk (Power and